Dust – Let’s Get Rid of It!

 Dusting Without A Proper Method

-Start at the top of the room and end at the bottom (vacuuming for floor).
+Start at the top of the room and end at the bottom (vacuuming the floor).
 This top to bottom approach to dusting is the most effective.